giakoumoglou/moco-v3/README.md

 On the second node, run the same command with `--rank 1`.

+#### ViT-S, pretrain

-2. To do unsupervised pre-training of a ResNet-50 model on ImageNet in an 8-gpu machine, run:
+To do unsupervised pre-training of a ViT-Small model on ImageNet in an 8-gpu machine, run:

 ```bash
 python main_moco.py \